metasmile/termini/README.md

 clean_itunes
 ======
 - v1.0
-- Requirements: Yosemite(or why not update from mavricks?)
+- Requirements: Yosemite(for use JXA)

 Clean your broken or dead tracks perfectly.